-The following Body Fat Chart describes body fat ranges and their associated categories.
+The following body fat chart describes body fat ranges and their associated categories.
+It is created by the American Council on Exercise.

 Knowing your body fat percentage can also help you determine if your weight loss goals are realistic.
 Remember, weight loss doesn't always mean fat loss.